 Spicy Baked Beans.
-With Chili Powder, Worcestershire Sauce and Liquid Smoke, so flavorful you won’t even notice there’s no bacon in the recipe.
+Rich and savory with a spicy kick.
+Chili Powder, Worcestershire Sauce and Liquid Smoke, so flavorful you won’t even notice there’s no bacon in the recipe.
+Perfect recipe for any casual backyard BBQ or portluck.

 At my young age, I thought it was brilliant.
 Eliot’s Eats takes my simpleton idea and turns it into a masterpiece of a side dish.
 Baked until bubbly and caramelized, let’s take a look at this Junior League Oklahoma spicy baked beans recipe.